Seasons of Sharing

 ON-GOING ACTIVITIES

-Let’s make chalk rangolis to celebrate the holiday of Diwali!
-This is a celebration of light triumphing over darkness and is one of the most important religious festivals in Hinduism Jainism and Sikhism.
-Celebrations include the lighting of diya lamps, fireworks, visiting temples, feasting and creating rangolis designs.
-These intricate patterns are often made of colored rice, sand or flower petals, and they decorate the entryways of buildings.
-The rangolis invite the goddess Lakshmi into the buildings to bless the inhabitants with wealth and success.
+Diwali is a celebration of light triumphing over darkness and is one of the most important religious festivals in Hinduism, Jainism and Sikhism.
+Celebrations include the lighting of diya lamps, fireworks, visiting temples, feasting and decorating the entrances of your home with toran flower garlands.
+These beautiful flower decorations attract the goddess of wealth, Lakshmi, to the household.

 Hanukkah is a holiday that celebrates the sharing of light and the strength of the Jewish faith.
 It commemorates the event where after a Jewish battlefield victory, the single night supply of oil, miraculously illuminated the Temple in Jerusalem for eight nights.
-Hanukkah festivities include lighting the menorah which is a special candelabra with 9 candles.
-Eight candles reference the eight nights of Hanukkah and the other candle is the attendant candle which lights the others.
+The Star of David is an integral part of Jewish tradition.
+The two triangles represent the connection of G-d, Torah and Israel.

-Kwanzaa is a holiday that celebrates African and African American culture.
-During Kwanzaa, people honor the colors of the Pan-African flag: red (that represents the struggle), black (that represents the people), and green (that represents the future).
-The Bendera is the Kwanzaa Flag!
+Kwanzaa is a communal holiday that celebrates African and African American culture.
+During Kwanzaa, people honor the seven principles discussed on these headbands, as well as the colors of the Pan-African flag: red (that represents the struggle), black (that represents the people), and green (that represents the future).

 Chinese New Year, also known as Lunar New Year, is a 16-day festival that celebrates the beginning of a new zodiac cycle based on the Chinese lunar calendar.
 This festival celebrates the first new moon of the year and the dates shift from year to year.
-Lanterns are a popular decoration for the holiday and a lantern festival is part of the celebration.
+The origins of the Chinese Zodiac and the 12 animals are thought to go back more than 2,000 years!

 Virtual Exhibit